alecmuffett/dohot/README.md

 hope will grow to help people recoup some privacy in places where they have previously not considered it lacking.

+## News/Updates

+### 2020/07/14

+I have updated the repo to cite DNSCrypt-Proxy (DNSCP) version `2.0.44` by default, and to use the standard configuration files for all DoH servers.
+Also there has been some general configuration cleanup - mostly to use DNSCP defaults for timeouts and keepalives - and better documentation.

 ## TL;DR

 I set up a DNS stub resolver using *DNS over HTTPS over Tor* at home.